jonnor/ESC-CNN-microcontroller/report/report.md

 Mixup[@Mixup] is another type of data augmentation technique where two samples from different classes are mixed together to create a new sample.
-A mixup ratio $\lambda$ controls how much the sample data is mixed, and the labels of the new sample is mixed in the same way.
+A mixup ratio $\lambda$ controls how much the sample data is mixed, and the labels of the new sample are mixed in the same way.

 $$
 \begin{aligned}